Phenomenon of a stronger trapping behaviour in $\Lambda$-type quantum systems with symmetry: Abstract

 \section{Abstract}

-$\Lambda$, $V$, $\Xi$ (ladder), and other three-level quantum systems with one forbidden transition ($\Lambda$-type systems) play an important role in quantum physics.
-Various applications require manipulation by such systems using as control shaped laser field.
-In this work, we study how degeneracy in energy states and Bohr frequencies of these systems affects the efficiency or difficulty of finding optimal shape of the control field.
-For this, we adopt the notion of higher order traps which was introduced in [A.N.
+$\Lambda$, $V$, $\Xi$ (ladder), and other three-level quantum systems with one forbidden transition (referred here as $\Lambda$-type systems) play an important role in quantum physics.
+Various applications require manipulation of such systems using as control shaped laser field.
+In this work, we study how degeneracy of energy states or of Bohr frequencies in these systems affects the efficiency or difficulty of finding optimal shape of the control field.
+For this, we adopt the notion of higher order traps, which was introduced in [A.N.
 Pechen and D.J.
 Tannor, Are there traps in quantum control landscapes?
 Phys.
-Rev. Lett. {\bf 106}, 120402 (2011)], where second/third order traps were discovered for $\Lambda$-type systems with one forbidden transition and with non-degenerate energy levels.
-We study control of such systems with and without denegeracy in their eigenstates and Bohr frequencies, and investigate how these degeneracies influence on the efficiency of optimizing the control laser field.
-We find that the degeneracy of Bohr frequencies in the $\Xi$ system leads to the appearance of seventh order trap with a more significant attracting domain resulting in a more difficult optimization, while degeneracy in energy states of $\Lambda$-type systems does not lead to increase of the order of the zero control trap compared to the non-degenerate case.
+Rev. Lett. {\bf 106}, 120402 (2011)], where second/third order traps were discovered for $\Lambda$-atom with one forbidden transition and with non-degenerate energy levels.
+We theoretically study control of such systems with and without degeneracy in their eigenstates and Bohr frequencies, and investigate numerically using GRAPE and l-BFGS algorithms how this degeneracy influences on the efficiency of optimizing the control laser field.
+We find that the degeneracy of the Bohr frequencies in the $\Xi$ system, which makes the system energy levels symmetrically distributed, leads to the appearance of a seventh order trap with a more significant attracting domain resulting in a more difficult optimization, while the degeneracy of energy states in generic $\Lambda$-type systems does not lead to an increase of the order of the zero control trap compared to the non-degenerate case.
+We also find that when not only the Bohr frequencies are degenerate in the system $\Xi$, but also the dipole moments for the two allowed transitions coincide (in this case $\Xi$ system is not controllable), then true traps arise in the quantum control landscape.
+In particular, the constant zero control becomes a trap.